YahooArchive/mojito/docs/dev_guide/faq/index.rst

     **Share the YUI Instance**

-    Mojito creates new YUI instances for each mojit, but you can configure your application, so that your server-side mojits share one YUI instances to improve performance.
+    Mojito creates new YUI instances for each mojit, but you can configure your application, so that your side mojits share one YUI instances to improve performance.

-    To configure your application so that server-side mojits share the same YUI instance, set the property ``shareYUIinstance`` to ``true`` in ``application.json``.
+    To configure your application so that side mojits share the same YUI instance, set the property ``shareYUIinstance`` to ``true`` in ``application.json``.
     See the `configuration Object <http://../intro/mojito_configuring.html#configuration-object>`_
     for more information about the ``shareYUIInstance`` property.